Andy Paley sessions: Aftermath and partial releases

-In 2015, Brian performed "I'm Broke" live in concert for the first time (with Al Jardine and Blondie Chaplin), with Seattle Music Insider describing it a "bluesy rarity".
+In 2015, Brian performed "I'm Broke" live in concert for the first time (with Al Jardine and Blondie Chaplin), with Seattle Music Insider describing it as a "bluesy rarity".
 In 2017, Paley told Rolling Stone: "I believe that all the stuff he [Brian] and I wrote together will see the light of day.
 I know he loves it and I love it."
 The article mentioned that most of the recordings remain unreleased "due in part to the legal quagmire that resulted when Wilson extricated himself from his tyrannical therapist, Eugene Landy."
 That year, "Some Sweet Day" found release as a bonus track on the compilation Playback: The Brian Wilson Anthology.

 In July 2021, vintage mixes of five Paley sessions tracks, including "I'm Broke", and a version of "You’re Still A Mystery" with Brian’s original 1995 lead vocals, were released as downloadables on Wilson's official website.
 Later that year, in November, the Long Promised Road soundtrack was released with "I'm Goin' Home", "It's Not Easy Being Me", "Must Be a Miracle", "Slightly American Music", and a new mix of "I'm Broke".

 In July 2025, a month after Brian Wilson’s death, his manager (and co-conservator) Jean Sievers later confirmed a release for the Andy Paley sessions is in the works.